muratk3n/thirdwave/en/2021/06/org-crime-asia-minor.md

 found guilty of forming a criminal gang (even though this gang has never been implicated officially in any crime)...

+Sedat Peker, who took the stand in the fall of 2011, was far more forthcom- ing in explaining his past dealings with high-ranking political officials and their connections to both Susurluk and Ergenekon.
+Before the court, Peker claimed to have intimate knowledge of the inner workings of the milieu that organized and executed the murders of several individuals in the 1990s.
+In his testimony (as well as in a public interview), he claimed that Hanefi Avcı, one-time DPS chief in Eskişehir and Diyarbakir, was “an Ergenekon administrator” tasked with extra- judicial killings and provocations.
+82 Peker also claimed that an agent from MİT, Korkut Eken, had ordered and helped finance the killings of Kurdish businessmen with links to the PKK...

 Turkish deep state’s imperial roots [is correct].
 The power of the *ayan* (and their bandit retainers), as well as the CUP’s mobilization of provincial *çetes*, resembles contemporary state-criminal alliances